-Alongside the School Governors will regularly review the effectiveness of filtering and monitoring systems in place to safeguard children online.
+The School Governors regularly review the effectiveness of filtering and monitoring systems in place to safeguard children online.

 Ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.